-Prince Andrew Is Preparing to Face Prince Charles's Wrath
+Prince Andrew Is Reportedly Preparing to Face Prince Charles's Wrath

 He doesn't want his daughters to be casualties of his scandal.

-While the royal family is notoriously tight-lipped about what happens behind the gates of Buckingham Palace, sources close to the crown tell Vanity Fair that there's a clear message regarding Prince Andrew's connections to Jeffrey Epstein and the botched BBC interview with Emily Maitlis.
+While the royal family is notoriously tight-lipped regarding what happens behind the gates of Buckingham Palace, sources close to the crown tell Vanity Fair that there's a clear message regarding Prince Andrew's connections to Jeffrey Epstein and the botched BBC interview with Emily Maitlis.
 Prince Charles, in particular, is ready to go head-to-head with his brother and make sure that no further damage happens to the family's reputation.

+"Make no mistake, Charles is furious," a family friend told VF.
+"I imagine he will feel that Andrew has let the family down, and that he misled his mother over the interview, and in doing so has compromised the queen."

 RELATED: Prince William Is Reportedly "Not a Huge Fan" of Prince Andrew

 Charles isn't the only one that's trying to do some damage control.
-Prince William has also addressed the situation with his grandmother and father.
+Prince William has also reportedly addressed the situation with his grandmother and father.
 A source told the Sunday Times that William thinks that his uncle's swift removal from public life was, in fact, "the right thing" for him to do.
 A second source added that the prince is becoming more and more involved with royal affairs.
 As the future king, it's fitting.
 "William is becoming more and more involved in decisions about the institution [monarchy]," the source said.
 "He's not a huge fan of his uncle Andrew."

 RELATED: Queen Elizabeth Reportedly Canceled Prince Andrew's 60th Birthday Party